fluiddyn/transonic/README.rst

     # pythran import numpy as numpy

-    from fluidpythran import cachedjit, used_by_cachedjit
+    from transonic import cachedjit, used_by_cachedjit

     @used_by_cachedjit("func1")
     def func0(a, b):